-Below is a list of past projects developed by Columbia faculty and the CTL to support and enrich students’ learning.
-These projects feature unique media productions, online tools, and interactive materials.
+Projects developed by the CTL feature unique media productions and software development.
 CTL programmers, designers, and media producers collaborate with faculty to create reusable and scalable software and applications.
 Such projects can serve students at Columbia and beyond.

 Interested in developing an educational innovation for your class?
 Faculty can apply for funding for project development through the Office of the Provost’s Request for Proposals.